Shreyas-Gupta-IIITD/SP_Global_convolution_task/README.md

 ### Proposed Solution :
-Refer the code provided in above file
+Refer the code provided in above file.